mynoraai/Nora/README.md

 This repo is intended for application review.
 It does **not** contain Nora's proprietary contextual engine or other sensitive components.

-## Supported Networks:
+## Supported Networks and Assets:
-Nora currently supports BSC (Binance Smart Chain) and Solana for payment and transaction processing.
+Nora currently supports USDC and USDT payments on the Binance Smart Chain (BSC) and Solana networks.